dhruvangjhaveri/GetandCleanData-CourseProject/README.md

 - **README.md**

-- **run_analysis.R**-
+- **run_analysis.R**

 run_analysis.R is an R code that coverts the raw data into a tidy data set.

-**Note.** The code works using the latest versions of the "data.table" and the "dplyr" package.
-If the packages are not yet installed on your local system, the code automatically downloads the latest version of the package.
-However, if you are using an older version of the above mentioned package, it is strongly recommended to update your package to the latest version for the proper functioning of the code.
-Use following code to update packages-
+**Note.** The code functions using the latest versions of the "data.table" and the "dplyr" package.
+It is strongly recommended to update your package to the latest version ([Version 1.9.6] (https://cran.r-project.org/web/packages/data.table/index.html) for "data.table and [Version 0.4.3] for "dplyr" package) for the proper functioning of the code.

+The packages can be directly updated from the R console using the following code-

 `update.packages(c("data.table","dplyr"))`

 - **Code Book.md**

 The codebook gives a detailed description of the raw data set as well as the tidy data set obtained by processing the data using the "run_analysis.R" code.